Question 1

 Which of the following is a vector?

-Scalars are quantities that have magnitude and unit only; they are independent of direction.
+Scalars are quantities that have magnitude and unit; they are independent of direction.
 Vectors have all three of them.
 Momentum is the product of the mass and velocity of an object p = mv.
 Momentum is a vector quantity since it has a direction as well as a magnitude.
-The rest of quantities in option pressure work and electric charge have magnitude but not direction.

 Question 6